MatrixManAtYrService/SemanticPaint/README.md

 Semantic Paint
 ==============

+If somebody has already shaved that yak, you shouldn't have to.

-Semantic paint is a toolkit for attaching metadata (think different colored highlighters) without having write access to the original data, and in a way that attempts to tolerate small changes to that data.
+Semantic paint is a toolkit for attaching metadata (think different colored highlighters) without having write access to the original data.
+The idea is that there could be a standard way of finding structure within any given data format.
+From that structure, we could build a merkle tree (or DAG) and then attach metadata by combining the hash of the target data with some code that calls out the appropriate subset.

+Ultimately, this means that when you run across some data in the wild, you can analyze its structure and query for brushstrokes.
+If you find them, then they will contain the necessary code to generate an object model for that data, which might be useful for working with it.
+Further, if you apply brush strokes, those get made available for other people working with the same data.

 | Term | Meaning | Examples |
 |:--|:--|:--|